slowproj/slowdash/app/server/slowapi/docs/README.md

 app = App()
 ```
 - The request body is parsed as `dict` in JSON and the value is set to the (last) argument of a type `slowapi.DictJSON`.
-- If the content cannot be not parsed as a dict, the handler will not be called and an error response (400) will be returned.
+- If the content cannot be parsed as a dict, the handler will not be called and an error response (400) will be returned.
 - The DictJSON object (`doc`) implements most common dict operations, such as `doc[key]`, `key in doc`, `for key in doc:`, `doc.get(value, default)`, `doc.items()`, ...
 - use `doc.value()` or `dict(doc)` to get a native Python dict object.